mwhite4/multiscaleCrossoverPatterning/README.md

 ## Software Dependencies
-MATLAB: tested on MATLAB_R2023b running on MAC Sonoma 14.4.1
+MATLAB: tested on MATLAB_R2023b running on MAC Sonoma 14.4.1 Mathematica

 ## Installation Guide
 No specific installation is required.
-Functions should be added to the MATLAB file path.
+Matlab functions (.m files) should be added to the MATLAB file path.
+Mathematica scripts (.nb files) may need to be unzipped.

 ## Demo
-- Data associated with the above paper has been deposited in a public repository and can be accessed via the following link
+- Data associated with the above paper has been deposited in a public repository and can be accessed via the following link, and can be used as input for testing the functions.
 - ## MW: add link once DOI is obtained
+- file MP_outputAnalysisOf100ControlSimulations.pdf shows an example output for simulting and analyzing data using MP_MathematicaScriptForSimulatingAndAnalyzingControlDataset.nb.
+Each row is a separate simulated intensity profile.
+The first column is the simulated intensity profile.
+The middle column is the corresponding fourier transform in k-space.
+The third column is the corresponding fourier transform in position space.

 ## Instructions for use
 Each function contains instructions for use.